-Across the spectrum, researchers say, we’re all prey to thinking we’re more ethical than we really are.
+We all fall prey to biases that make us think we're more ethical than we really are.
 The good news is that there are proactive steps businesses can take to avoid common pitfalls.

 The words that sealed the terrible fate of the Challenger crew might seem innocuous: “Take off your engineer’s hat and put on your manager’s hat.”